c272/steamguardgen/README.md

 # SteamGuardGen
 *A Steam Guard code generator, packaged with all necessary dependencies.
 Requires Node 8.6.*

+**THIS PROGRAM IS DEPRECATED, AND MANY OF ITS PACKAGES ARE NOW OUT OF DATE, AND CONTAIN KNOWN SECURITY ISSUES.**

 SteamGuardGen is a small node package which allows you to automatically generate a new Steam Guard code every 10 seconds.
 To configure the program, follow the steps below.

 ## Setup